 There are a number of local supermarkets, the closest is Marks & Spencers (PL6 5US) though you'll generally find lower prices at Asada (PL6 8TB) and Tesco (PL6 7RF).
 There are also a number of Food Shops in Plymouth selling goods from around the world, these include:

-Download the International Student Handbook for more information about life as a student at Marjon.
+Download the International Student Handbook at the end of this page for more information about life as a student at Marjon.